lacanoid/run64/docs/kmon.md

-#Kmon
+# Kmon

 Kmon is a command line interpreter (shell) for the commodore 64.
-It runs with standard and compatible roms It is intented to provide similar functions as are available on other systems, such as configuring and running programs.
+It aims to runs with standard and compatible ROMs.
+It is intented to provide similar functions as are available on other systems, such as configuring and running programs.
 It is especially focused on running transient programs, that is programs which return control to the system when they are finished.